Bear one another’s burdens, and so fulfill the law of Christ. (Galatians 6:2)

 What does burden-bearing teach us about our Lord Jesus Christ?
 The Lord Jesus Christ “

-has redeemed us from the curse of the law, having become a curse for us” (3:13).
+redeemed us from the curse of the law by becoming a curse for us” (3:13).
 He bore the oppressive burden of our sin in His own body, paying the penalty for our sins so “

 that we might be justified by faith” (verse 24).
 It was not the burden of His own sin which He bore on the Cross—for He was without sin—but He carried His own Cross to die in the place of sinners.
 As Jesus Himself said, “

-Greater love has no one than this, than to lay down one’s life for his friends” (John 15:13).
+Greater love has no one than this, that someone lay down his life for his friends” (John 15:13).

-Love one another; as I have loved you” (John 13:34).
+that you love one another: just as I have loved you, you also are to love one another.”
+(John 13:34).
 He expected that the practice of this love by His obedient people would be so distinctive to a watching world that He said, “